tsolley/PlanningPoker/README.md

 6. After you have cloned the project, navigate to the root directory.
 (PlanningPoker)

 7. Run the following commands in the console:
-	- a. gradle cleanEclipse
+	- gradle cleanEclipse
-	- b. gradle eclipse
+	- gradle eclipse
-	- c. gradle build
+	- gradle build

 8. Then import the project in STS as a Gradle project.